-The required number of direct inspection hours per RVHRP plant will vary significantly based on factors such as licensee experience, contractor experience, and the variable complexities of the given RV replacement.
+The required number of direct inspection hours per RVHRP plant will vary significantly based on several factors such as licensee experience, contractor experience, and the variable complexities of the given RV replacement.
 The scope and depth of the inspections should be sufficient to provide the desired level of assurance that the licensee adequately performs activities important to safety and that the relevant codes, standards, requirements, and commitments are met.
 The total resources required for RVHRP inspection using IP 71007 is estimated to be 425 direct inspection hours.
 It is expected that portions of the inspections in this procedure can be credited towards satisfying baseline inspections.

 71007-05 SPECIAL REPORTING REQUIREMENTS

-violations will be assessed and documented using the criteria of IMC 0612.
+Findings and violations will be assessed and documented using the criteria of IMC 0612, “Issue Screening.”
 All other documentation requirements should be applicable for this inspection procedure.

 71007-06 REFERENCES

-ASME Boiler & Pressure Vessel Code, Section III, (See 10 CFR 50.55a)
+ASME Boiler & Pressure Vessel Code, Section III, Rules for Construction of Nuclear Facility Components (See 10 CFR 50.55a, “Codes and standards”)

+ASME Boiler & Pressure Vessel Code, Section IX, “Qualification Standard for Welding, Brazing, and Fusing Procedures; Welders; Brazers; and Welding, Brazing, and Fusing Operators”

 ASME Boiler & Pressure Vessel Code, Section XI, (See 10 CFR 50.55a)

-, Control of Heavy Loads
+Generic Letter 81-07, “Control of Heavy Loads at Nuclear Power Plants”

-, Storage of Low-Level Radioactive Wastes at Power Reactor Sites
+Generic Letter 81-38, “Storage of Low-Level Radioactive Wastes at Power Reactor Sites”

-NUREG-0612 Control of Heavy Loads at Nuclear Power Plants (
+NUREG-0612 “Control of Heavy Loads at Nuclear Power Plants” (ML070250180)

-Regulatory Guide (RG) 1.136, Revision , “Materials, Construction, and Testing of Concrete Containments” ()
+Regulatory Guide (RG) 1.136, Revision 4, “Design Limits, Loading Combinations, Materials, Construction, and Testing of Concrete Containments” (ML20301A167)

+RG 1.244, Revision 0, “Control of Heavy Loads at Nuclear Facilities” (ML21006A346)

+RG 1.57, Revision 2, “Design Limits and Loading Combinations for Metal Primary Reactor Containment System Components” (ML12325A043)

 END